Skip to main content

 The Endocrine System as a Communications Network

 Consider your endocrine system as the body’s internal wireless communication network.
 Hormones are the data packets, released from glands like the testes, ovaries, or pituitary, and sent to target cells throughout the body to deliver specific instructions.
 Each cell has receptors, which function like antennas, specifically shaped to receive a particular hormone’s message.
-For to be effective, three conditions must be met ∞ the message must be sent clearly (the correct dose of the hormone), it must travel without interference, and the receiving antenna must be functional.

 Lifestyle factors are the primary source of network interference.
 Chronic stress is a powerful example.
 When you experience prolonged psychological or physiological stress, your adrenal glands produce high levels of cortisol.
 Cortisol is a vital hormone, but in excess, it creates immense static in the endocrine network.

 It directly suppresses the function of the hypothalamic-pituitary-gonadal (HPG) axis, the command-and-control system for sex hormone production.
-This means that even while on Testosterone Replacement Therapy (TRT), high can work against the protocol by telling the rest of your system to down-regulate reproductive and metabolic functions in favor of a perpetual state of emergency.
+This means that even while on Testosterone Replacement Therapy (TRT), high cortisol levels can work against the protocol by telling the rest of your system to down-regulate reproductive and metabolic functions in favor of a perpetual state of emergency.

 Foundational Inputs and Their Systemic Effects